teivah/algodeck/array.md

 Two pointers technique: read and write starting at the end of the array

-If read is on a 0, decrement read
+If read is on a 0, decrement read.
 Otherwise swap, decrement both

 ```java
 public void move(int[] a) {